 By Kristen Harris

 President Trump took a little while to react to Hurricane Harvey, yet he just can’t shut up about that stupid wall.
 However, though he responded more quickly to Hurricane Irma, I think that he should start talking about building us a roof instead.
+If you’re interested, view their website

 The promise of a bigger, better border wall between the US and Mexico was one of Trump’s most, ahem, spotlighted campaign promises.
 According to the BBC, he planned to beef up border protection with a “beautiful, southern border wall.”
 However, seven months after that article ran, there’s still no wall.